0baraa/Productivity-Valley/readme.md

 this might be a problem, but good luck to you anyway

 oh and everything in the requirements.txt in restart.

-(use a venv if u're not)
+(use a venv if u weren't going to)

 if you get any build errors. well good luck debugging them.

 but once it works,
-run- $python3 manage.py runserver
+run- $ python3 manage.py runserver (from within restart folder)

 from within the first 'restart' directory